paulbradshaw/pivot-tables/README.md

 You may have to wait a while for the site to convert all the postcodes.
 Once it's finished, look at the results in the **Text** tab underneath (the other tabs are 'Map', 'KML' and 'FAQ') and click **Download text**.
 This will download a CSV spreadsheet which can be added as a new sheet in your existing spreadsheet.

 This sheet of postcodes and the wards that they are in (as well as other info) can be used with a `VLOOKUP` function to grab the ward for each postcode in your original data.
 How do you use that function?
 Google it...

+You can use the same function to bring in the populations for each ward (the ONS should have that) to create per capita figures.

+### Some things to try

+* Pivot by ward & count of reports to find out ward with most reports (but is that just the most populous ward?)
+* Add filter to see rats only
+* Add filter to see 2017 only
+* Add columns to see month by month pattern
+* Remove 2017 filter to see over all years
+* Replace months in columns with years to see annual change
+* Replace ward in rows with pest to see change by pest